dwarfdurin/Google-Search-Results-Language-Changer/README.md

 # Google-Search-Results-Language-Changer
 Google Search Results Language Changer

-Adds drop-down list to change search results in google.
+Adds drop-down list to change search results languages in google.

 Supports: Polish, English, German, Chinese.
 <br>*more to come on request if needed